Vernon Jones: Political positions

-Position on abortion
+Abortion

 Jones has been unclear about his position on abortion.
 While he was a Democratic member of the Georgia House of Representatives, he voted against Georgia House Bill 481, an anti-abortion law that sought to prevent Georgia physicians from performing an abortion beyond six weeks.
 He claimed at the time that he would become Speaker of the Georgia House because of the anti-abortion bill if Democrats took the House.
 While running for the Republican nomination for the 2022 Georgia gubernatorial election, he told the University of Georgia's College Republicans organization that he voted against HB 481 because the bill did not go far enough to protect unborn children.

-LGBT civil rights
+LGBT rights

 Jones opposes civil rights for LGBT people, having told Steve Bannon, "civil rights for Blacks, and gay rights for gays, are two different things."

 Controversies

 Behavior toward women

 According to a 2021 examination of Jones' record by the Atlanta Journal-Constitution, "Jones has a long history of problematic behavior toward women, repeatedly accused of threatening, intimidating and harassing women in his personal and professional lives" over three decades.
 The newspaper reviewed several previously reported episodes, as well as new details that had not previously been reported.
 In June 1989, three years before his election to the state legislature, Jones (who was then 28 years old) was arrested on a charge of pointing a pistol at a woman in her home in Doraville.
 Criminal charges were dismissed, and Jones was ordered to attend anger management classes instead.

 In 2003, a community activist who complained about Jones' handling of flooding issues said that a disheveled Jones, accompanied by a plainclothes county police officer, confronted her in the evening at her home, approaching her with waving arms and clenched fists and mentioning her husband's recent death.
 The activist said that she felt threatened and intimidated by Jones.
 A prosecutor declined to charge Jones with criminal trespass, but warned Jones to stay away from the activist.
-The activist sued Jones for trespass and assault; the case was settled out of court on confidential terms in 2009.
+The activist sued Jones for trespassing and assault; the case was settled out of court on confidential terms in 2009.

 In 2004, DeKalb County Commissioner Elaine Boyer made a complaint to Decatur police that Jones "deliberately walked into her and made hard shoulder-to-shoulder contact" after a heated public meeting; she did not pursue charges against Jones, but accused him of verbally abusing commissioners and staff and making "derogatory and degrading comments."

 A woman accused Jones of raping her in late December 2004 at a party at his home.
 Before detectives could take the statement of the woman, the police chief of DeKalb telephoned Jones to inform him of the allegation; a Georgia Attorney General's Office investigation concluded that the chief's call was inappropriate.
 The woman's name was later leaked to the media, and in 2005, the woman declined to press charges, citing the emotional distress that it would entail.
 Jones was not prosecuted, and the allegation did not cause him significant political damage.